 There's another reason we recommend that plan — once the deck's removed, this is not an easy thing to do.
 The not-so-fun part of this job is that you'll need to modify the cavity to fit a new sub.
 The stock sub is a reasonable 8.573" in diameter, but it tapers steeply toward the magnet, and the existing cutout diameter will be a problem.

 This is solvable, but there's nothing easy about it.
 You can cut the rear deck steel to obtain a 7.153" cutout diameter, plus you can cut off the plastic ring on the back of the grille to obtain a helpful height increase.
 And once that's done, you'll also need to fabricate a bracket for the new sub.

 All in all, this is not a job for the average DIY-er.
-If you're not totally comfortable with cutting metal in your car, you're probably better off turning this job over to a car audio professional.
+If you're not totally comfortable with cutting metal and fabricating brackets and whatnot, you're probably better off turning this job over to a car audio professional.

 Of course, you can always leave the stock sub in place and boost your bass by other means.
 The sedan's trunk offers a 46" W x 16" H x 34"/44" D space for a subwoofer enclosure, which is enough to install some serious boomage.
 If you still need space for serious luggage, you can go with a more compact powered subwoofer.

 The Hybrid sedan is just a bit different, and offers a 44" W x 19" H x 22"/22" space.

 Tools needed (stock sub): Panel tool, Phillips screwdriver, 10mm socket, ratchet and extension, saw, professional help

 Other options for your Accord sedan

 There are plenty of other ways to improve your Accord sedan.
 Here are just a few of the ways Crutchfield can help.